MECKEM-COV-19/backend/README.md

 ### Run
-To start the `Postgres` database you have to run `docker-compose up`.
+To start the `Mongodb` database you have to run `docker-compose up`.

 To start the python application start:
 ```